SrBrahma/mdol/README.md

 ## Future
 * Add guide for people who are contributing to some README.md.
 Link this guide on the README signs.
-* In this guide or near, have the scripts descriptions.
+* In this guide or near it, have the scripts descriptions.
-* `#` tags, for mdol meta/commands usage.
-Ex:
-  * #buildInfo {updatedAt: utcDate, mdolVersion: 'x.x.x', ...}
-  * #info, for general comments
+* Commands, with # prefix:
   * #for (maybe not needed)
-* Maybe, for above, mdol placed tags could have another char, like &.